Watchmaker Glossary

 It is very precisely, according to René Béguin, an auxiliary mechanism establishing the speed ratio between the minute hand and the hour hand and composed of 3 elements: the roadway, the timer wheel with its pinion and the wheel hours.

-Installation of the barrel
+Setting up the barrel

 Moderator